 The data shows that water quality in Chapmans Creek is largely influenced by groundwater baseflow during normal conditions.
-Salt levels at RW1 and RW2 respectively average at 1265 μ S/cm and 1762 μ S/cm (Graph 7.2) with a pH fluctuating slightly above neutral (Graph 7.1).
+Salt levels at RW1 and RW2 respectively average at 1830 μ S/cm and 1378 μ S/cm (Graph 7.2) with a pH fluctuating generally between pH7 and pH8.5 (Graph 7.1).
 During high flow, the salt content decreases following initial flushing of the system.